p4ymak/csv_md/README.md

 # CSV_MD
-Struct to convert CSV to Markdown..
+Struct to convert CSV to pretty-printed Markdown..

 ## Example